 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
 DON'T TELL ME, the NPR news quiz.
 I'm Bill Kurtis.
-We are playing this week with Maeve Higgins, Eugene Cordero and Peter Grosz.
-And here again is your host, a man who once left his house, Peter Sagal.
+We're playing this week with Jessi Klein, Luke Burbank and Adam Burke.
+And here again is your host, whose autobiography will now have a bunch of blank pages, Peter Sagal.

 PETER SAGAL, HOST:

 Thank you, Bill.
 In just a minute, Bill finds a cure for his limericitis (ph) - a vaccine from GlaxoSmithRhyme (ph).

 SAGAL: It's our Listener Limerick Challenge.
 If you'd like to play, give us a call at 1-888-WAIT-WAIT - that's 1-888-924-8924.
 Right now, panel, it is time for some more questions from this week's news.
 Luke, the center console in the cockpit of the popular Airbus A350 airplane is being redesigned after multiple flights have had to make emergency landings when pilots did what?